anshuparik/API-Automation-Testing-Using-Jmeter-Keyword-Driven-Framework/README.md

 ### 3. Test Case Management
 - To add or modify test cases, update the JMX file under the relevant include controller.
 - You can include multiple API calls and transaction controllers in a single JMX file.
-- **Note**: Do not add thread groups to the include controllers, as they are not supported.
+- **Note**: Do not add thread groups to the Include controllers, as they are not supported.

 ![Test Case Management](https://github.com/user-attachments/assets/f7c0866b-d1be-44f1-8fca-06d6c9e7c799)